-There are many possible causes of a person waking up with anxiety, including stress from work, school, or relationships issues.
-Although it is common to wake up feeling anxious from time to time, if a person experiences it frequently, they may have generalized anxiety disorder.
+Stressful life events, health concerns, and other issues can all cause a person to wake up with anxiety.
+Although it is common to wake up feeling anxious occasionally, if a person does so frequently, they may have generalized anxiety disorder.

 Generalized anxiety disorder (GAD) is a condition that causes uncontrollable and excessive worrying that affects a person’s everyday life.
 GAD may cause a person to wake up due to anxiety or have difficulty falling or staying asleep.

-- changes in living arrangements, for example, moving to a new area or someone else moving out
+- changes in living arrangements, such as moving to a new area or someone else moving out

 - changes in employment, such as switching jobs or losing a job